Comunicaciones FC: La barra brava

+Rivalries

+Their historic arch-rival is Municipal and the two clubs compete in the El Clásico Chapín, one of the greatest rivalries in Guatemalan football.
+Their other fierce rivals consist of Antigua known as the El Clasico Provincial and a rivalry with Quetzaltenango club Xelajú as El Clásico del Oeste.

 Mascot

 Casper

 The mascot of Comunicaciones is the ghost Casper who has been accompanying the club since 1985.
-It was brought from Miami in September 1985 by the then president of the team, Teddy Plocharski, at a cost of $2,000 (15,392.65 Quetzales), being the first mascot to use a soccer team in Central America.
+It was brought from Miami in September 1985 by the then president of the team, Teddy Plocharski, at a cost of $2,000 (15,392.65 Quetzales), being the first football club to use a mascot in Central America.

 He first appeared at the Doroteo Guamuch on September 8, 1985, for the 124th classic, in which Comunicaciones beat Municipal by 3 to 1.
 The suit has undergone three transformations since its creation, the first in 1995 and the second 1998, this being the one that is maintained today.

 Stadium

-The team currently play their home games at the Estadio Doroteo Guamuch Flores, which holds at a capacity of 26,000.
-They used to play at the Estadio Cementos Progreso before, in which their B team currently play their games there in the Primera División.
+The team currently play their home games at the Estadio Cementos Progreso, which holds at a capacity of 17,000, where their B team used to play.
+Before 2023, they played at the Estadio Doroteo Guamuch Flores, which is also the home of the Guatemala national football team.